Pascal (programming language): ISO/IEC 10206:1990 Extended Pascal

-As of 2019, Support of Extended Pascal in FreePascal Compiler is planned.
+As of 2019, support of Extended Pascal in FreePascal Compiler is planned.

 The key feature of Extended Pascal is Modularity and Separate Compilation.
-Extended Pascal Application source code files can be separated into one 'program file' and multiple 'module files'.
-Each module file has their own type, constant, variable and procedure/function definitions and programmers can change the order of these 'entity definition' areas.
-Also, there are some module-specific definition areas called 'initialization' areas with the statement to begin do ... and 'finalization' areas with the statement to end do ..., which can manage the initial state and memory allocation of entities inside the module.
+Extended Pascal Application source code files can be separated into one "program file" and multiple "module files".
+Each module file has their own type, constant, variable and procedure/function definitions and programmers can change the order of these "entity definition" areas.
+Also, there are some module-specific definition areas called "initialization" areas with the statement to begin do ... and "finalization" areas with the statement to end do ..., which can manage the initial state and memory allocation of entities inside the module.
 By inserting import ... statements between module/program declaration and definition areas, modules can share their own entities with other modules (and programs).

 Other major features include variable binding, collections of similar types (Schemata), comprehensive string facilities, complex number type support, otherwise keyword for default branch flow in case statement, and short circuit boolean evaluation.

 Variations

 Niklaus Wirth's Zürich version of Pascal was issued outside ETH in two basic forms: the CDC 6000 compiler source, and a porting kit called Pascal-P system.
 The Pascal-P compiler left out several features of the full language that were not required to bootstrap the compiler.
 For example, procedures and functions used as parameters, undiscriminated variant records, packing, dispose, interprocedural gotos and other features of the full compiler were omitted.

 UCSD Pascal, under Professor Kenneth Bowles, was based on the Pascal-P2 kit, and consequently shared several of the Pascal-P language restrictions.
 UCSD Pascal was later adopted as Apple Pascal, and continued through several versions there.
-Although UCSD Pascal actually expanded the subset Pascal in the Pascal-P kit by adding back standard Pascal constructs, it was still not a complete standard installation of Pascal.
+Although UCSD Pascal expanded the subset Pascal in the Pascal-P kit by adding back standard Pascal constructs, it was still not a complete standard installation of Pascal.

-In the early 1990s, Alan Burns and Geoff Davies developed Pascal-FC, an extension to Pl/0 (from the Niklaus' book Algorithms + Data Structures = Programs).
+In the early 1990s, Alan Burns and Geoff Davies developed Pascal-FC, an extension to Pl/0 (from Niklaus' book Algorithms + Data Structures = Programs).
 Several constructs were added to use Pascal-FC as a teaching tool for Concurrent Programming (such as semaphores, monitors, channels, remote-invocation and resources).
 To be able to demonstrate concurrency, the compiler output (a kind of P-code) could then be executed on a virtual machine.
 This virtual machine not only simulated a normal – fair – environment, but could also simulate extreme conditions (unfair mode).